The ‘properties’ in the Small House Gallery family:

 For as long as it lasts.
 Several months, maybe a few years, we’ll see!
 It depends on how long we can sustain it as a self funded venture, or whether we are able to secure financial support through collaborative sponsorship or a grant of some kind.

 Until January 2022 (unless we are able to get funding).
 Check back in October/November 2021 to see if we are accepting applications for shows in the New Year (2022)

-UPDATE 2: We will now be able to show one show per month from September 2021 until September 2022.
+UPDATE 2: We will now be able to show one artist per month from September 2021 until September 2022.
 But the calendar is already fully booked.
 If someone drops out, we may publish a call out (if we don’t already have someone in mind for that spot).

 Q. I want to propose an intervention that could destroy the surfaces or integral structure of the Small House Gallery.
 Would that be accepted?

 Destruction of the Small House Gallery would be a very undesirable and upsetting outcome, and is therefore is highly discouraged.
 All damages would need to be paid for and made good again by you, and could result in your having to foot the bill for it being expertly remade to a high enough standard from scratch (then repainted and re-wired properly) which would not be cheap.
 Replacing the house alone costs between £600 and £1500 (depending on if it’s Small House Gallery One or Small House Two, and that’s not counting the electrics and decor, materials and labour.